pytorch/xla/docs/source/learn/xla-quickstart.md

 Before you start, please ensure you have:

-1. Successfully completed the [Installation Guide](TODO) and have PyTorch/XLA installed and configured for your target XLA device (e.g., TPU or GPU).
+1. Successfully completed the [Installation steps](../index.rst) and have PyTorch/XLA installed and configured for your target XLA device (e.g., TPU or GPU).
 2. Basic familiarity with PyTorch concepts (tensors, `nn.Module`, `DataLoader`, optimizers).

 ## The MNIST Training Script